 - No fee shall be refunded if the application is withdrawn or is denied by the CDE.

-New and Renewing NPSs shall pay the applicable certification fee when submitting the Request for Certification Application to the CDE.
+New and Renewing NPSs shall pay the applicable certification fee when submitting the Intent to Apply for NPS Certification form or the NPS Certification Application packet to the CDE.
 Please note, renewing NPSs must submit the certification fee no later than October 31.

-Certification fees are required when submitting the Request for Certification Application in the form of a personal or business check, money order, or cashier's check made payable to the CDE.
+Certification fees are required when submitting the Intent to Apply for NPS Certification form or the NPS Certification Application packet in the form of a personal or business check, money order, or cashier's check made payable to the CDE.

 Note: The name of the school must be on the check or money order.

-Mailing Instructions for Request for Certification Application and Check
+Mailing Instructions for Intent to Apply for NPS Certification Form

-Please send the completed Request for Certification Application, with a check payable to the CDE to cover the certification fee, to the following address:
+Please send the completed Intent to Apply for NPS Certification form or completed NPS Certification Application with a check payable to the CDE to cover the certification fee, to the following address:

 California Department of Education